christine-elise/christine-elise.github.io/README.md

 Getting started with A-Frame was rough after being so accustomed to Unity.
 The visual inspector does not include as many capabilities as that of Unity's.
 It is very basic when it comes to adding entities.
 In Unity, when an object is added, it automatically comes with geometry and material components.
 In A-Frame, those must be individually added.
 Unity also has many drag and drop features that A-Frame lacks.
 However, despite some of these shortcomings, I was eventually able to warm up to A-Frame's framework and develop a rhythm of utilizing the visual inspector and writing source code.

 ### Local Files
 At first, the images that I used for my materials would not load.
-After some quick research, I learned that Google Chromes denies requests to local files.
+After some quick research, I learned that Google Chrome denies requests to local files.
 To fix this issue, I downloaded and hosted my code temporarily on live-server for the development process.

 ### gltf Models
 Originally, my gltf models would not show up anywhere in the scene.
 While this is a very rookie mistake, I realized this was due to the use of backslashes in my file paths instead of utilizing the correct method of forward slashes.